postpartum

 “wolf”

-she cries wolf so often
+she cries “wolf!” so often

 that it becomes tempting to ignore

-yet the wolf was always nearby
+yet the wolves were always nearby,

-he doesn’t want her for his feast
+and He does not want her for his feast

 in lieu of the Feather of Ma’at